Home Oceania Papua N. Guinea

-• Bank of Papua New Guinea (BPNG) – The central bank of Papua New Guinea, established in 1973.
+Bank of Papua New Guinea (BPNG) – The central bank of the country, established in 1973.
 It regulates commercial banks, finance companies, superannuation funds, life insurance companies and other licensed institutions in PNG.
 Previously to Papua New Guinea's independence, the central bank was a branch of the Reserve Bank of Australia.

-• Bank South Pacific (BSP) – The largest bank in Papua New Guinea.
-With 3,000 employees, it operates about 50 branches nationwide.
-As of December 2010, BSP had total assets of K10 billion (US$3.86 billion) and market capitalization of K3.78 billion (US$1.46 billion).
-In 2009, BSP acquired the National Bank of Fiji and Colonial Fiji Life Insurance from Commonwealth Bank of Australia.
+Bank South Pacific (BSP) – The largest bank in Papua New Guinea.
+With 4,000 employees, it operates approximately 130 branches in PNG, Fiji, Samoa, Cook Islands, Solomon Islands, Tonga and Vanuatu.
+As of December 2016, BSP had total assets of K20.8 billion (US$6.4 billion), total deposits of K16.9 billion (US$5.2 billion) and market capitalisation of US$1.3 billion.

-• Westpac Papua New Guinea – A wholly owned subsidiary of the Australia-based Westpac Banking Corporation.
+Westpac Bank PNG Limited – A wholly owned subsidiary of the Australia-based Westpac Banking Corporation.
 The Bank provides a wide range of personal and business banking products and services including home and personal loans, credit cards, savings and current accounts and term deposits.

 Number of financial institutions and their assets in millions of Kina.